 I’m Lauren, a wife, mummy and former Deputy Headteacher.
-I’ve been lucky enough to be able to be at home with my three children since my eldest son was born five years ago.
+I’ve been lucky enough to be able to be at home with my three children since my eldest son was born six years ago.
 It is this experience that led me to create Busy Brains Activity Packs, which launched at the end of 2019.

 After returning to work following my first maternity leave, I began to realise just how difficult juggling being a mummy and a full-time teacher was going to be.
 I adored my work but, like many working parents, I felt uneasy that my dedication to the job and long hours meant I wasn't able to give my daughter enough of my attention.
 Despite this, I continued to juggle the demands of my work and motherhood for a couple of years until my second child was born.